What Are Medjool Dates?

 Medjool dates are a good source of:

-Potential Health Benefits of Medjool Dates
+Health Benefits of Medjool Dates

 Medjool dates are a great way to sweeten up your diet while adding vitamins and minerals.

 Sweet snacks often have little nutritional value and are loaded with “empty calories” from sugar and fat.
-But Medjool dates’ high fiber content helps you to feel fuller for longer, which can aid in weight management goals.
+But Medjool dates’ high fiber content helps you feel fuller for longer, which can aid in weight management goals.

 Medjool dates’ soluble fiber content lowers bad (LDL) cholesterol.
 Fiber binds with this cholesterol and prevents its absorption into your bloodstream.
 This keeps cholesterol’s fatty deposits from building up in your arteries, which reduces the risk of heart disease.